evakononchuk/backendForRW/README.md

 # Backend for the RealWorld
-- create new project and bootstrap it with Prettier and Eslint
+1. Create new project and bootstrap it with Prettier and Eslint.
-- make HTTP server on Fastify;
-- testing server by Jest;